theflowong/project-ideas/README.md

  * reward good behavior: listen to omnivore
   * compassion --> cooperative mode, more open to logical arguments
  * address misconceptions first, then work step-by-step on better belief systems

-* Conversation: coming out as a vegan / dining out socially as a vegan
+### Vegan Experiences/Conversations
  * show misconceptions before facts
  * Chinese relatives
  * eating dinner
+ * situation: dining out socially
  * protein
  * plants have feelings too
  * too many points, this might be a lengthy conversation

+### Look at the Numbers: Comparison between Vegan and Omnivore
-* Interactive visual comparison of vegan / omnivore
+ * interactive visual comparison of vegan / omnivore impacts
+  * water usage
+  * land, transportation, etc.
+  * gather more stats
  * environmental impact
-* Something about ethics and animal ethics
+ * something about ethics and animal ethics?
+  * "ethical" cow is more environmentally damaging?
  * think more about this